dlang/DIPs/DIPs/DIP1xxx-rn.md

 ### Semantics

-This sections discusses all the aspects regarding the semantic analysis and interaction with other components of the copy constructor
+This section discusses all the aspects regarding the semantic analysis and interaction with other components of the copy constructor.

+#### Copy constructor and postblit cohabitation

+In order to assure a smooth transition from postblit to copy constructor, the following strategy is employed: if a `struct` defines a postblit (user-defined or generated) all copy constructor definitions will be ignored for that particular `struct` and the postblit is going to be used.
+Existing codebases that didn't use the postblit may start using the copy constructor without any problems, while codebases that did rely on the postblit may start writing new code using the copy constructor while removing the deprecated postblit from their code.

+Transitioning from using a postblit to using a copy constructor may simply be done by replacing the postblit declaration `this(this)` with `this(ref inout(typeof(this)) rhs) inout`.

 #### Copy constructor usage